turinglabsorg/datahub-learn/network-documentation/avalanche/tutorials/advanced-evoting-avalanche-reactjs.md

       + Using an adequately funded account
 ```

-The information and ABI of the deployed contract is present in the `/build/contract` directory as `Election.json`.
-Inforamation like contract address, network info etc. could be found here.
+The information and ABI of the deployed contract are present in the `/build/contract` directory as `Election.json`.
+Information like contract address, network info etc. could be found here.

 ### **Building user interface for interacting with the blockchain**

-* We have already setup our `React` project directory.
-Main files for the client side to interact with blockchain is present in the `src` folder.
+* We have already set up our `React` project directory.
+Main files for the client-side to interact with blockchain is present in the `src` folder.

 * So go to the `src` directory using the command `cd src`